NocturnalMusing/pixel-menagerie/README.md

 ## Post-MVP

+- Adjust Landing Page header for when someone is logged in.
 - Add a pop-up on the 'release' button explaining you're about to return your pet to the wild and asking for confirmation.
 - Add one to two line 'descriptions' for the pets in the Pets Table.
 Example; _"You're pretty sure it's a normal cat, but it's hard to tell.
 Oh well, it probably likes fish anyway."_
 - Add a delete user button